What is Cancer?

 Cancer is a disease where cells grow and multiply out of control.
 These cells change and start to act differently from normal cells, forming collections of cells called tumors and sometimes spreading to other parts of the body.
 As cancer cells grow, they go through changes over time, much like natural selection, which means only the strongest ones survive and keep growing.
 These changes make the cells more dangerous and difficult to treat.

-What are the different Stages of Cancer:
+What are the different Stages of Cancer

 Cancer is a disease where cells grow out of control and change in ways that make them dangerous.
-These changes happen because of several key features:

 - Uncontrolled Growth: Cancer cells keep dividing without stopping, ignoring the normal rules that tell cells when to stop growing.